Tuesday, February 22, 20119:00 pm

 In the 1940s, a stunning discovery shook the worlds of archeology and anthropology.
 It appeared that small tribes who lived on the fringes of Harappan civilization 3,000 years B.C. had developed a form of music notation.

-- Michel Rochon, lecturer, science columnist
+- Michel Rochon, speaker, science columnist

 - Geneviève Martin, choreography, dance

 - Élise Guay, bagpipes, reconstituted instruments

 6 musicians and dancerPremiere of the spatialized version

 A team of German ethnomusicologists even managed to transcribe one of the fragments found in modern notation.

 Since then, new discoveries, especially those of American anthropologist Tom Blake, have contradicted the initial theories on these findings.

 This will be the topic of a lecture by well-known scientific journalist Michel Rochon.
 A reenactment of a Urnossian ritual based on the latest theories will follow.
 We hope that this reconstitution will carry you, if only briefly, to the confines of a collective memory that might still be engraved in us.